tableau/server-client-python/docs/api-ref.md

 ## Webhooks
 <br>
 <br>
-Using the Tableau Server Client (TSC), you can create a new webhook, get a list of all the Webhooks, get details about a specific webhook, or delete a webhook.
+Using the Tableau Server Client (TSC), you can create a new webhook, get a list of all the webhooks, get details about a specific webhook, or delete a webhook.
 <br>

-The Webhook resource for Tableau Server and Tableau Cloud are defined in the WebhookItem class.
-The class corresponds to the Webhook resources you can access using the Tableau REST API.
+The webhook resource for Tableau Server and Tableau Cloud are defined in the `WebhookItem` class.
+The class corresponds to the webhook resources you can access using the Tableau REST API.
 For example, using REST API, you can gather information about a workbook, like the name of the Webbook, the event it is associated with, and the destination URL, and you can get the same information using TSC as well.
 <br>

-Tableau Webhook REST API endpoints are available in **REST API version 3.16** and later.
+Tableau webhook REST API endpoints are available in **REST API version 3.16** and later.
 <br>
 <br>

 ### WebhookItem class
-The `WebhookItem` represents the Webhook resources on Tableau Server or Tableau Cloud.
-This is the information that can be sent or returned in response to a REST API request for Webhooks.
+The `WebhookItem` represents the webhook resources on Tableau Server or Tableau Cloud.
+This is the information that can be sent or returned in response to a REST API request for webhooks.

 **Attributes**

 Name | Description
 :--- | :---
 `id` |  The identifier (*luid*) for the webhook.
-You need this value to query a specific Webhook  with the `get_by_id` method or to delete a Webhook with the  `delete` method.
+You need this value to query a specific webhook  with the `get_by_id` method or to delete a webhook with the  `delete` method.
 `name`  |  The name of the webhook.
 You must specify this when you create an instance of the `WebhookItem`.
 `url` | The destination URL for the webhook.
 The webhook destination URL must be https and have a valid certificate.
 You must specify this when you create an instance of the `WebhookItem`.
-`event` | The name of the Tableau event that triggers your webhook.This  is either `api-event-name` or `webhook-source-api-event-name`: one of these is required to create an instance of the `WebhookItem`.  <br> The event name must be one of the supported events listed in the Trigger Events table.
-The event and webhook-source use different name values for the same event.
+`event` | The name of the Tableau event that triggers your webhook.This  is either `api-event-name` or `webhook-source-api-event-name`: one of these is required to create an instance of the `WebhookItem`.
+We recommend using the `api-event-name`. <br> The event name must be one of the supported events listed in the [Trigger Events](https://help.tableau.com/current/developer/webhooks/en-us/docs/webhooks-events-payload.html) table.
 `owner_id` |  The identifier of the owner of the webhook.

 **Example**